pawelgalazka/tasksfile/README.md

 * executing `run` command without arguments displays list of all available tasks
 * each call of exported functions is logged to console as well as commands called by `run` method

+## Why runjs ?

+We have Grunt, Gulp, npm scripts, Makefile.
+Why another building tool ?

+Gulp or Grunt files seem overly complex for what they do and the plugin ecosystem adds a layer of complexity towards the simple command line tools underneath.
+The documentation is not always up to date and the plugin does not always use the latest version of the tool.
+After a while customizing the process even with simple things, reconfiguring it becomes time consuming.

+Npm scripts are simple but they get out of hand pretty quickly if we need more complex process which make them quite hard to read.

+Makefiles are simple, better for more complex processes then npm scripts but they depend on bash scripting.
+Within `runfile` you can use command line calls as well as JavaScript code and npm libraries which makes that approach much more flexible.
+Having additionally simple reporting system which tells you which tasks or cli commands were called.

 ## API

 ```javascript